tldr-pages/tldr/CLIENT-SPECIFICATION.md

 ---------

  - [v1.2, July 3rd 2019](https://github.com/tldr-pages/tldr/blob/master/CLIENT-SPECIFICATION.md) (#3168)
-   - Addition of a new `-L, --language` recommended command-line argument.
+   - Addition of a new `-L, --language` recommended command-line option.
    - Rewording of the language section also encouraging the use of configuration files for language.
    - Shift from BCP-47 to POSIX style locale tags, with consequent **deprecation of previous versions of the spec**.
    - Clearer clarification about the recommended caching functionality.
+   - Correction of the usage of the term "arguments" in the homonym section.

  - [v1.1, April 1st 2019](https://github.com/tldr-pages/tldr/blob/fbdc06b7425f92cc0d4fc9a5cfc5860ef017251e/CLIENT-SPECIFICATION.md) (deprecated) (#2859)
    - Clarified platform section.